Get Sports Massage Therapy Training and Start a Career in Sports

 Tuition for sports massage training ranges from $9,000 to $12,000.
 Sports massage training at community colleges might cost a little less, and private massage schools might cost a little more.
 Many massage schools offer financial aid packages to help students cover the costs of their sports massage training.

-Sports massage therapists must meet the same requirements for certification in their state as other massage therapists.
-Typically, this means graduating from an accredited massage therapy program and passing a state or national licensure exam.
+Sports massage therapists must meet the same requirements for licensing in their state as other massage therapists.
+Typically, this means graduating from an accredited massage therapy program and passing the MBLEx.

 Learn more about massage therapy certification.